| urlaplace {Runuran} | R Documentation |

 UNU.RAN random variate generator for the Laplace (double exponential)

-distribution with location parameter location
+distribution with location parameter location and scale

-parameter scale
+parameter scale.

 It also allows sampling from the truncated distribution.